Helium-Labs/Zorkin/README.md

 # Zorkin: ZK OAuth2 on Algorand & beyond

-**Disclosure for transparency: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.
-I reserve all IP rights where applicable.**
+**Disclosure for transparency: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.**

 <p align="center">
   <img src="./Logo.png" alt="Logo" height="200">